 For the most protection, plant your Needle Palm in an area out of the direct effect of strong winter winds.

 Of course, if you are expecting an especially brutal cold snap, it’s best to add a little protection to your Needle Palm.
 Water the palm deeply before the cold weather arrives, which helps insulate the root system keeping it warm.
 You should also apply a thick layer of mulch over the planting site, which also helps keep the root system warm.

 Stringing some holiday lights through the canopy not only keeps it warm but adds a bit of a cheery appeal to the area.

 How Big Does It Get?

 The slow-grower has a clumping habit and usually grows as wide as it’s growing tall.
-Needle Palms mature to around 6 to 8 feet tall and 4 to 8 feet wide.
+Needle Palms grow approximately 5" a year and mature to around 6 to 8 feet tall and 4 to 8 feet wide.
 This makes them good choices for landscapes smaller in size or smaller areas within the landscape.